 A tired or weak thoracic area might be to blame?

-Our personal trainer Monika Sikora takes us through her five favorite exercises to tackle both mobility and strength of your thoracic area, to get you where you need to be way sooner.
+Our personal trainer Monika Sikora takes us through her five favourite exercises to tackle both mobility and strength of your thoracic area, to get you where you need to be way sooner.

 Exercise 1: shoulder and thoracic extension